 These permissions allow us to monitor our GitHub Action, present progress indicators in-app, and help you troubleshoot if something goes wrong.

-We use information about who has access to your repo and organization in order to limit who has access to your CodeSee Maps,.
-That way, all those and only those who have access to your repo will have access to your Maps about that repo
+We use information about who has access to your repo and organization in order to limit who has access to your CodeSee Maps.
+That way, all those and only those who have access to your repo can have access to your Maps about that repo

 We also use this information to provide autocomplete functionality so you can "@" your teammates from within CodeSee using their github handle.

 This message "Act on your behalf" appears when you connect your GitHub identity to CodeSee.
 It is, unfortunately, very misleading.
 CodeSee only requests the permissions as described above (which you can see on your installation page.

 These permissions are not granted when you click the button as appears above.
 They are only granted on a per-repository / per-organization basis when you connect the CodeSee GitHub App with that org or repo.
 GitHub's documentation explains this in more depth.